mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 # Transcript Episode 26 with Chris Biscardi
-**Michaela:** [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
-I'm your host, dr. McKayla.
-And today I have depression to talk to Chris Biscardi.
+**Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast.
+I'm your host, Doctor McKayla, and today I have depression to talk to Chris Biscardi.
 Chris has an independent consultant that works with startups.
 It's built on open source.
-He's also a blogger streamer and the creator of the awesome party Porgy community before he worked for Dropbox.
+He's also a blogger streamer and the creator of the awesome Party Corgi community before he worked for Dropbox.
-And now he builds cool new frameworks such as toast, but before I welcome, Chris, let me tell you about my awesome code review workshops.
-Yeah, in my workshops you. and if you want, your whole team can learn how to get the most out of code reviews.
+And now he builds cool new frameworks such as Toast, but before I welcome, Chris, let me tell you about my awesome code review workshops.
+Yeah, in my workshops you, and if you want, your whole team can learn how to get the most out of code reviews.
 Because if we are honest, code reviews are very time consuming and therefore also very expensive engineering practice.
-Well.
-That's where I come into play.
+Well, that's where I come into play.
 I accelerate teams to make code reviews their super power instead of an expensive bottleneck.
-And to make it easier for you to find my workshop, I got a brand new domain called awesome code reviews.
+And to make it easier for you to find my workshop, I got a brand new domain called Awesome Code Reviews.
-So don't hesitate to hop over to  awesomecodereviews.com.
+So don't hesitate to hop over to AwesomeCodeReviews.com.
 Now it's a great time to book a workshop before the year closes or to propose it to your manager.
 But now let's go back to Chris.
-Chris, why come to my show?
+Chris, welcome to my show.

 **Chris:** [00:01:09] Hey, thanks for having me.